EthanMcBloxxer/ethanmcbloxxer.github.io/_posts/1970-1-1-dont-link-to-here.md

+---
-# Don't link to "Here"
+title: Don't link to "Here"

-*Why you shouldn't use "here" for links*
+subtitle: Why you shouldn't use "here" for links
+---

 TL;DR: Stop saying you can download something "[here](https://example.com/)" or that you should "[click here](https://example.com/)" to see something since it doesn't make sense in most occasions, like mobile devices, screen readers, or grammar cohesion.